Bloggers

 (NOTE: For in-person applications use unsigned FORM DS-82.
 For mail-in applications use and sign FORM DS-11.)

 Before you appear at a passport agency for an emergency passport, however, try to find out the expected wait time and how applicants are handled.
-Last year, at some agencies prior appointments meant nothing.
+In 2007, at some agencies prior appointments meant nothing.
 At others, they were honored.
 Certain agencies function better than others.
 No rule fits all and agencies seemed to change requirements almost on whim: what worked yesterday may not today.
 All appointments are free of charge.
 They all, however, prioritize in terms of planned date of travel.

 A CATCH-22: IT IS NOT POSSIBLE TO SWITCH TO A PRIVATE EXPEDITER AFTER HAVING SUBMITTED A PASSPORT APPLICATION TO THE PASSPORT AGENCY.
 IT’S EITHER/OR.